tytydraco/yessleep/out/It_only_comes_when_Im_quiet.md

 I’m telling you all this because three weeks ago, I heard my mother’s bathroom voice come out of my own mouth.

 I moved into a small studio last year, the kind with gray fake-wood floors and a kitchen too narrow for two people to stand in unless one of them is okay being pressed against the fridge.
 My bathroom has no window.
 Just a fan that turns on with the light and makes an uneven clicking sound every few seconds.
 I hate that fan.
 I hate the bathroom in general, honestly.
 Still, I had mostly gotten used to it.

 Then, three weeks ago, I got home from work so exhausted I felt hollowed out.
 I dropped my bag by the door, kicked off my shoes, and stood in the kitchen for a while without turning on the light.

-Eventually I took a shower.
+Eventually, I took a shower.
 The water was too hot.
 The fan clicked.
 The pipes made that old knocking sound behind the tile, exactly like the pipes in my childhood home.

 I was shampooing my hair when I heard someone say:

 “Finally.”

 I turned so fast I slipped and hit my shoulder against the wall.
 The shower curtain stuck to my leg.
 Water ran into my eyes.
 For a second I couldn’t breathe.

 No one was there.
 Of course no one was there.
 I live alone.

 I turned off the water and stood there dripping, listening.